clowdr-app/clowdr/README.md

 1. Initialise/update submodules
    BCP: How do I do that??
 1. Build `react-transcript-editor` as follows:
    BCP: Should this be slate-transcript-editor??
+(Answer: Ross is working on this bit, but for now I can just skip.)
    1. `cd slate-transcript-editor`
    1. Run `npm install`
    1. Run `npm run build:component`